San Fran Tourists Are Frightened by the Progressive Quality of Life

 “We can’t be quiet anymore,” D’Alessandro said.
 “We’ve got such a glorious history, such a beautiful setting, and the fact is, we’re letting it all slip away into this quality of life now that is not good for anybody.
 We’ve become complacent, and I think we’ve taken this as a kind of new normal, and it’s not.
 It’s wrong, and we have to do something about it.”

 The tourists are starting to notice.
 Some find it frightening.
 There is filth on every block, 96 had human feces.
-There is a doubling of homelessness, with a quarter of them in California.
+There is a doubling of homelessness, with a quarter of the country’s homelss in California.

 Listen to the true facts of crime on this clip:

-Tourists visiting San Francisco question if they’re in ‘bad side of town’ “I’ve never seen any other city like this — the homelessness, dirty streets, drug use on the streets, smash-and-grabs”…liberals
+Tourists visiting San Francisco question if they’re in ‘bad side of town’ “I’ve never seen any other city like this — the homelessness, dirty streets, drug use on the streets, smash-and-grabs”…liberals”.

 This is what the Democratic Socialist Party wants for all of us throughout the entire country.
 They want to turn us into a Third World “****hole.”